Skip to main content

 "I grew up in a very abusive home.
 Anytime I go back, it triggers all of my PTSD symptoms.
 I have to be very careful when I'm around my trigger.
 I have to make sure that I'm in a safe place, and that I have people with me who can support me if I start to have a panic attack or flashbacks..."

-If you have triggers, it's important to identify them and to have a plan for what to do when you're around them.
-It can be helpful to keep a journal and to track when your symptoms occur.
-Once you start to see a pattern, you can begin to work on identifying your triggers.
+If you have triggers, try to identify them and create a plan for what to do when you're around them.
+It can be helpful to keep a journal and track when your symptoms occur.
+Once you start to see a pattern, you can work on identifying your triggers.
 If you're not sure what your triggers are, it's a good idea to talk to a therapist who can help you figure them out.

 What can cause C-PTSD?